 So what’s a Form 1099-K?

-Remember show I said payments made using your credit card, debit card, or merchant processor are exempt from the Form 1099-MISC filing requirement?
-Credit card companies and payment processors (PayPal, Square, Venmo, etc) take care of reporting the electronic payments to the IRS with Form 1099-K.
+Remember how I said payments made using your credit card, debit card, or merchant processor are exempt from the Form 1099-MISC filing requirement?
+Credit card companies and payment processors (PayPal, Square, Stripe, etc.) take care of reporting the electronic payments to the IRS with Form 1099-K.

 Your business may or may not receive a Form 1099–K because they’re only required to report the earnings of those merchants who process over $20,000 and over 200 credit card payments (cash excluded) per calendar year.
 So if you only processed 150 credit card payments, don’t expect to receive a Form 1099–K, but it’s still income.
 Only charged $10,000 using Stripe?
 No Form 1099–K for you, but you guessed it, you still need to report that as income.